/ Procurement Knowledge / What Incoterms are there?

 What is a freight forwarder?

 A freight forwarder, also known as a forwarding agent, is an essential link in the logistics chain.
 This party organizes and coordinates the transportation of goods from one location to another.
-In this context, the necessary means of transportation, such as trucks, ships or aircraft, must be arranged and the
+In this context, the necessary means of transportation, such as trucks, ships or aircraft, must be arranged and

 Read more >